LazicBoban/PacketManagement/README.md

-# Packet Management - Salesforce Project
+# Package Management - Salesforce Project

 An end-to-end cloud and mobile-ready logistics solution built on the Salesforce platform.
 This project addresses real-world delivery management challenges by combining low-code automation, programmatic backend logic, integration with external REST APIs, and a modern reactive user interface.